Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Introduction

 \section{Introduction}

-AlexNet~\cite{alexnet}, one of the first Deep Neural Networks (DNNs), has significantly surpassed all the classic computer vision methods in the ImageNet \cite{imagenet} classification challenge \cite{imagenet_challenge}.
-Since then, the amount of interest and resources invested in the deep learning (DL) field has skyrocketed.
+Since the tremendous success of AlexNet~\cite {alexnet}, one of the first Deep Neural Networks (DNNs), in the ImageNet \cite{imagenet} classification challenge, the amount of interest and resources invested in the deep learning (DL) field has skyrocketed.
 Nowadays, such models attain superhuman performance in classification~\cite{resnet,vit}.
-However, although neural networks are allegedly inspired by the human brain, unlike the human visual system, they are known to be highly sensitive to minor corruptions \cite{corrupt1,corrupt2,corruption3,corruption4,corruption5,corruption6} and small malicious perturbations, known as adversarial attacks \cite{szegedy2014intriguing,synthesizing_robust,Evasion_Attacks,not_easily,goodfellow2015explaining,kurakin2017adversarial,Easily_Fooled}.
-With the introduction of DNNs to real-world applications affecting human lives, these issues raise significant safety concerns, and therefore, have drawn substantial research attention.
+However, although neural networks are inspired by the human brain, unlike the human visual system, they are known to be highly sensitive to minor corruptions \citep{corrupt1,corrupt2,corruption3,corruption4,corruption5,corruption6} and small malicious perturbations, known as adversarial attacks \citep{szegedy2014intriguing,synthesizing_robust,Evasion_Attacks,not_easily,goodfellow2015explaining,kurakin2017adversarial,Easily_Fooled}.
+With the introduction of such models to real-world applications that affect human lives, these issues raise significant safety concerns, and therefore, they have drawn substantial research attention.

-The bulk of the works in the field of robustness to adversarial attacks can be divided into two types -- on the one hand, ones that propose robustification methods~\cite{goodfellow2015explaining,madry_pgd,trades,mart}, and on the other hand, ones that construct stronger and more challenging adversarial attacks~\cite{goodfellow2015explaining,madry_pgd,carlini_wagner,adaptive_attacks,auto_attack}.
-While there are numerous techniques for obtaining adversarially robust models \cite{randomized_smoothing1,randomized_smoothing2,randomized_smoothing3,randomized_smoothing4}, the most effective one is Adversarial Training (AT) \cite{madry_pgd}.
+The bulk of the works in the field of robustness to adversarial attacks can be divided into two types -- on the one hand, ones that propose robustification methods~\citep{goodfellow2015explaining,madry_pgd,trades,mart}, and on the other hand, ones that construct stronger and more challenging adversarial attacks~\citep{goodfellow2015explaining,madry_pgd,carlini_wagner,adaptive_attacks,auto_attack}.
+While there are numerous techniques for obtaining adversarially robust models \citep{randomized_smoothing1,randomized_smoothing2,randomized_smoothing3,randomized_smoothing4}, the most effective one is Adversarial Training (AT) \citep{madry_pgd} and its variants~\cite{andriushchenko2020understanding,SAT,PangYDX0020,QinMGKDFDSK19,XieWMYH19,trades,mart}.
 AT proposes a simple yet highly beneficial training scheme -- train the network to classify adversarial examples correctly.
-We provide an overview on adversarial examples and training in \cref{sec:bg}.